crawl/crawl/crawl-ref/docs/crawl_manual.rst

   will read "Dungeon:1" for a new character.

 Noise
-  This is a coloured bar indicating the loudness of noise that you heard on your last turn.
-The colour provides a rough guide to how far away the noise it indicates might be audible.
+  This is a colored bar indicating the loudness of noise that you heard on your last turn.
+The color provides a rough guide to how far away the noise it indicates might be audible.
 If the bar is gray, the sound is less likely to be audible outside of your line of sight (at least in an open area); if it is yellow, the sound is likely to be audible outside of your line of sight; and